 - Pharmacological profile of Terminalia chebula Retz. and Willd.
 (Haritaki) in Ayurveda with evidence.

 Side effects of HARITAKISide effects of Haritaki are rare, but can occur.
-Since Haritaki has detoxifying properties, mild diarrhoea may occur as a side effect (especially at the beginning).
+Since Haritaki has detoxifying properties, mild diarrhoea may occur as a side effect (especially when taken for the first time).
 In rare cases, Haritaki can cause drowsiness or dizziness as well as headaches.

 When should Haritaki be avoided?Haritaki should be avoided, or at least checked with a doctor, in the following cases: